prasadshivendra54/WebsiteLerner-Blog-Assignmnet/README.md

 console.log(error.message)
 })

-2. You Dont have to think about .env, I don't use .env or .config Everything is in this project nothing is hidden

-3. Just follow theae instruction and you can test all features
+2. Just follow theae instruction and you can test all features

 👇👇👇👇👇👇